Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

 \subsection{Burstiness of merging vs isolated galaxies}

 Thanks to our SED fitting approach, we can investigate the SFR enhancement in mergers over different timescales in a quantitative way.
 This can also inform us on the SFH of merging galaxies compared to those that are forming stars in a steady-state or by gas accretion.
-In particular, we calculate for each galaxy the burstiness parameter defined before, comparing the SFR averaged over the last $3$ Myr, $10$ Myr, and $30$ Myr, to the SFR averaged over $100$ Myr.
+In particular, we calculate for each galaxy the burstiness parameter defined in Section \ref{sec:SED_fitting}, comparing the SFR averaged over the last $3$ Myr, $10$ Myr, and $30$ Myr, to the SFR averaged over $100$ Myr.
 To perform a statistical analysis, we estimate for each timescale the median burstiness of the golden and Gini-M$_{20}$ merger subsets, taking into account the entire stellar mass and redshift range of our analysis, and then compare these results to the median burstiness obtained for a mass and redshift matched control sample of isolated galaxies, following the same procedure described in Section \ref{sec:SFR_enhancement}.

-We find burstiness parameters ranging between $0.002$ and $300$ for the entire sample, with median values ranging from $1.3$ to $2.5$ for the three timescales.
+We find burstiness parameters ranging between $0.002$ and $300$ for the entire sample, with approximately gaussian distributions in logarithmic space, and median values of $2.2$, $1.7$, and $1.3$, respectively for the $3$ Myr, $10$ Myr, and $30$ Myr timescale (see Fig. \ref{fig:burstiness_histograms}).
 In addition, more than $\sim 75\%$ of the galaxies have a burstiness $>1$, with the first and third quartiles of the distribution being $\sim 1$ and $\sim 4$, respectively.
 This implies that the SFHs are rising on average for the stellar mass and redshift range considered in this study.
 The $10$ Myr burstiness of the global population has a median value of $1.9 \pm 0.2$, and spans a similar range to those found by \citet{cole25} in a similar redshift and stellar mass range of our study, and using a similar SED fitting technique to our work.